ShaunCurtis/Blazr.BaseData/readme.md

 In this article I demonstrate how to build a data pipeline for the `FetchData` page of the standard Blazor Template:

-1. Simple separation of code into projects to enforce a clean design principles.
+1. Simple separation of code into projects to enforce clean design principles.
 2. Build an in-memory EF database.
-2. Set up a DbContext Factory and use "unit of work" Db contexts.
+2. Set up a DbContext factory and use "unit of work" Db contexts.
 3. Use interfaces to decouple core application code from the data domain code.
 4. Build DI [Dependanct Injection] services.
 5. Implement an event driven service pattern to drive component updates.

+## Repository

+The code repository and original article is here: [GitHub - Blazr.BaseData](https://github.com/ShaunCurtis/Blazr.BaseData).

 ## Implementation Comments